The $s$-value: evaluating stability with respect to distributional shifts: S-values of parameters defined via risk minimization

 We next obtain a finite sample estimate of $s$-values for individual components of $\theta^M$ and show that it is consistent to the population version.
 Let $P_n$ be the empirical distribution of $Z_i \overset{\text{i.i.d.}}{\sim} P_0$.
 We propose to estimate the $s$-value via the plugin estimator

 This is a challenging optimization problem.
 The optimization problem in \eqref{eq:r-val-one-M-finite} is non-convex and hence, finding the global optimum in practice is intractable.
 In Appendix \ref{sec:r-value-general}, we propose algorithms to solve the optimization problem in \eqref{eq:r-val-one-M-finite} with convergence guarantees.
-We also propose a simple plug-in estimate in Section~\ref{sec:plug-in}.
-We next show consistency of $\hat s(\theta^M_k-\eta_k,P_n) $ to the corresponding population stability value $s(\theta^M_k-\eta_k,P_0)$.
-To this end, we make the following assumption.
+We also propose a simple plug-in estimate in Appendix~\ref{sec:plug-in}.

+The non-convexity of the optimization problem has important consequences for interpreting $s$-values.
+For the sake of simplicity, let us assume that $n$ is large, that is that estimation errors due to finite samples can be ignored.
+If the estimated $s$-value is large, the algorithm constructs a small distribution shift that changes the sign of the parameter.
+In other words, the parameter is certifiably unstable.
+On the other hand, if the estimated $s$-value is small, then this could be due the algorithm being stuck in a local optimum.
+Thus, for non-convex problems a large $s$-value is an indication of instability, but a small $s$-value cannot be necessarily interpreted as a proof of stability.
+This is similar to hypothesis testing in statistical inference, where the non-significance of a $p$-value cannot be interpreted as a proof of the null hypothesis.